MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-monitor-online-endpoints.md

 You can configure deployments to scale automatically based on metrics.
 To turn on the autoscale feature, you can use the UI or code.
 The options for code are the Azure Machine Learning CLI and the Azure Machine Learning SDK for Python.
 When you use code, you provide the IDs of metrics in the conditions for triggering automatic scaling.
 For those IDs, you can use the metrics that the table lists in the [Available metrics](#available-metrics) section.
 For more information, see [Autoscaling online endpoints](how-to-autoscale-endpoints.md).

-## Logs
+## Use logs

 There are three logs that you can turn on for online endpoints:

 * **AmlOnlineEndpointTrafficLog**: This traffic log provides a way for you to check the information of requests to the endpoint.
 This log is useful in the following cases:
   * A request response isn't 200, and you want more information.
 The `ResponseCodeReason` column in the log lists the reason.
-For a description of status codes and reasons, you can also see [HTTPS status codes](how-to-troubleshoot-online-endpoints.md#http-status-codes) in the article about troubleshooting online endpoints.
+For a description of status codes and reasons, see [HTTPS status codes](how-to-troubleshoot-online-endpoints.md#http-status-codes) in the article about troubleshooting online endpoints.
   * You want to look up the response code and response reason of your model for a request.
 The `ModelStatusCode` and `ModelStatusReason` columns provide this information.
   * You want to know the duration of a request.
-The logs provide a breakdown of the latency that shows the total duration, the request duration, the response duration, and the delay caused by network throttling.
+The logs provide a breakdown of the latency that shows the total duration, the request duration, the response duration, and the delay that's caused by network throttling.
   * You want to check how many recent requests succeeded and failed.
 The logs provide this information.
 * **AmlOnlineEndpointConsoleLog**: This log contains statements that the containers write as output to the console.
 This log is useful in the following cases:
   * A container fails to start.
 The console log can be useful for debugging.
   * You want to monitor container behavior and make sure that all requests are correctly handled.
-  * You want to write request IDs in the console log.
-Joining the request ID, the AmlOnlineEndpointConsoleLog, and AmlOnlineEndpointTrafficLog in the Log Analytics workspace, you can trace a request from the network entry point of an online endpoint to the container.
+  * You want to trace a request from the network entry point of an online endpoint to the container.
+You can use a Log Analytics query that joins the request ID with information from the AmlOnlineEndpointConsoleLog and AmlOnlineEndpointTrafficLog logs.
-  * You want to run a performance analysis.
-For instance, you want to determine the time the model needs to process each request.
+  * You want to run a performance analysis, for instance, to determine the time the model takes to process each request.
 * **AmlOnlineEndpointEventLog**: This log contains event information about the container life cycle.
 Currently, the log provides information about the following types of events:

   | Name | Message |